 Filousa-Arminou Dam-Arminou-Filousa

-Filousa – Arminou Dam – Arminou – Filousa
+Filousa – Arminou Dam – Arminou (optional) – Filousa

-Duration: Approximately 4 hours 20 minutes (excluding stops)
+Duration: Approximately 4 hours 20 minutes (excluding stops).
+2 hours 55 minutes for the shorter walk.

 There is a coffee shop in Arminou.
 There is a little shade along the way but there are quite long stretches with no shade at all.
 We have walked this in spring and late autumn but would probably not attempt it during the summer.